spearwolf/signalize/README.md

 A __functional API__ is provided, as well as a __class-based API that uses decorators__.

 > [!NOTE]
-> Under the hood the event-driven library [@spearwolf/eventize](https://github.com/spearwolf/eventize) is used!
+> Under the hood the event-driven micro-library [@spearwolf/eventize](https://github.com/spearwolf/eventize) is used 😍

 # 📖 Usage